The first steppingstone in selecting the correct light fixture is the accurate designation of the location.

 Specifying Class I Division 1

 Specifying the correct light fixture for an industrial project is a critical process.
 Areas with a probability of containing explosive gases, vapors or dusts demand special attention.
-Such hazardous locations use explosion proof lighting with CID1, CID2, CII or CII certifications.
+Such hazardous locations use explosion proof lighting with CID1, CID2, CII or CIII certifications.

 Selecting the correct certification has a major impact on project compliance and budgets.